-The Authority issued Community Facilities Bonds totaling \$14,815,000 to purchase community facilities, which include a community center, community recreation improvements, entry monumentation, landscape and signage, water and sewer facilities, stormwater management features, roadways and traffic control improvements.
+The Authority issued Community Facilities Bonds totaling \$14,815,000 to construct and acquire community facilities, which include a community center, community recreation improvements, entry monumentation, landscaping and signage, water and sewer facilities, storm water management features, roadways and traffic control improvements.
 The debt service will be paid annually by the revenue received from the Community Development Charges.
 Accrued interest in excess of the cash available from Community Development Charges will be added to the principal.